 If you would like to see the updated list from Sun City’s website click here:

-Table is listed by in alphabetical order by paddle manufacturer’s name.
+The table is listed in alphabetical order by paddle manufacturer’s name.

 Sniper “Quiet” Pickleball Paddle-by Patriot Pickleball

-The HDS3 technology produces a high density sweet spot.
+HDS3 technology produces a high-density sweet spot.
 The mid-weight paddle excels at power.
-While the “Sniper” is the first paddle launched by the company, there are future plans to produce a light weight “Ranger”paddle another lightweight paddle called the Green Beret (great branding to go with the theme of “Patriot Pickleball”).
+While the “Sniper” is the first paddle launched by the company, there are plans to produce a lightweight “Ranger” paddle, another lightweight paddle called the Green Beret (great branding to go with the theme of “Patriot Pickleball”).

-All of the quiet paddle models are made from a single piece of molded poly foam covered in polymer honeycomb insert with a welded”sweet spot insert”.
-The unibody design eliminated the need for loose butt caps or edge guards which can cause vibration and additional noise.
-The end results a strong paddle made from solid construction.
+All of the quiet paddle models are made from a single piece of molded polyfoam covered in polymer honeycomb insert with a welded”sweet spot insert.”
+The unibody design eliminated the need for loose butt caps or edge guards, which can cause vibration and additional noise.
+The result is a sturdy paddle made from a solid construction.

 As we’ve discussed, as the sport continues to grow and more courts are being built, there are and will continue to be more issues surrounding the “noise problem” and finding a compromise that works for both pickleball players and non-playing residents.

-We’re definitely interested to see how this progresses and the steps that paddle manufacturers and local communities take to help minimize the issue as much as possible.
+We’re interested to see how this progresses, and the steps that paddle manufacturers and local communities take to help minimize the issue as much as possible.